Amundeep-Dhaliwal/Random-programs/README.md

 The description of the files and the resource developers are accredited below:

--The Pokemon python project was largely based on Rylan Fowers object oriented programming video by Rylan Fowers and can be found here: https://www.youtube.com/watch?v=Pbs6jQZrZA4
+-The Pokemon python project was largely based on Rylan Fowers object oriented programming video (https://www.youtube.com/watch?v=Pbs6jQZrZA4).

 -The TripleX number guessing game was written in C++ and requires a compliler, helpful comments were provided by GameDev.tv.